 - Senior Associate

 Before joining CEA in 2022, Marah was Director of Discovery at the Future of Fish, where she led teams to research and design human-centered strategies to support sustainable fisheries and seafood supply chains around the world, with a focus on Latin America.
 In this role, she provided strategy and consulting support for NGOs, governments, and foundations.
-She has lead analyses exploring challenges and opportunities across diverse topic areas, such as best practices for eco-friendly aquaculture, oyster restoration, government fisheries data modernization, and the impacts of COVID-19 on the global seafood supply chain.
-Prior to Future of Fish, Marah was a Fellow at the Blue Ocean Institute, where she designed and led their climate change program.
+She has led analyses exploring challenges and opportunities across diverse topic areas, such as best practices for eco-friendly aquaculture, oyster restoration, government fisheries data modernization, and the impacts of COVID-19 on the global seafood supply chain.
+Prior to working at the Future of Fish, Marah was a fellow at the Blue Ocean Institute, where she designed and led its climate change program.

 Whenever possible, Marah will be with her family on, in, or under the sea, reconnecting with the mystery and wonder that drives her work.